Philtherage/03_Project-Boost/README.md

 * Section 3: 45.
 Using Time.deltaTime. (multiplied rotateForce by deltaTime).

-* Section 3: 46.
+* Section 3: 47.
 Adding A Touch of Audio.

+* Section 3: 48.
+Resolving Movement Bugs.
+(Also Refactored Thrust Audio).